History of Irish Language:

 ~2500–2000 BC

 The Indo-European Beaker culture, associated with the Bronze Age, is believed to have reached Ireland around 2500 BCE.
-Archaeological evidence suggests that these people brought distinctive bell-shaped beakers, metalworking skills, and cultural practices, influencing the local Neolithic population over time.
+Archaeological evidence suggests that these people brought distinctive bell-shaped beakers, metalworking skills, and cultural practices.

 Primitive Irish